learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 You will be able to:

 * Build a system of equations from given problem by creating matrix and vectors in NumPy
-* Calculate the inverse and dot-product to get the values for unknown variables.
+* Calculate the inverse and dot-product to get the values for unknown variables
-* Solve linear equations using `numpy.linalg.solve()`.
+* Solve linear equations using `numpy.linalg.solve()`

 ## Exercise 1